 Algae is present in every pond, which isn’t a bad thing.
 In fact a moderate amount algae is beneficial for the overall balance of a pond.
-Algae only can become a problem when it grows out of control as it can cloud the pond water or clog pumps and filters.
+Algae becomes a problem when it grows out of control.
+Planctonic or free-floating can turn a pond murky and green, making difficult to see your fish.
+String algae or blanketweed is even more of a nuisance because it can smother pond plants, and even clog pumps and filters, possibly causing damage.
 New ponds and even established ponds during the spring often provide ideal conditions for excessive algae growth.

 There are 2 main types of algae common in ponds: